LudwigStenberg/FileDeck/planning.md

 ## Task List
 1. - [X] Bruno or Scalar?
 Both.
 2. - [X] Switch from Swagger to OpenAPI
-2. - [X] Try/Catch - repository or service?
+2. - [ ] Try/Catch - repository or service layer?